fly console

 -r, --region string The target region (see 'flyctl platform regions')

--s, --select Select the machine on which to execute the console from a list
+-s, --select Select the machine and container on which to execute the console from a list.

 -u, --user string Unix username to connect as (default "root")

---vm-memory int Memory (in megabytes) to attribute to the VM
+--vm-memory string Memory (in megabytes) to attribute to the VM (also --memory)

 --vm-size string The VM size to set machines to.
 See "fly platform vm-sizes" for valid values